Husband Upset Over Boundary Being Crossed, Wife Points Out His Similar Actions—Who’s in the Wrong?

 The author found out she was pregnant, but asked her husband not to mention it for some time, just so they could adjust to the news

-Boundaries, Emotional Support, and Reciprocity in Relationships
+Boundaries, Emotional Support, and Respect in Relationships

 The Importance of Boundaries and Emotional Safety